Skip to main content

 1. We recommend using the core-chain GitHub repository to directly build and run your RPC full node, running your RPC full node directly from our blockchain codebase.
 Instructions for building the source code can be found in the repository's README.

-2. Download the node binary from the releases page of the core-chain repository.
+2. Download the node binary from the official Core Releases Page of the core-chain repository.
 The node binary includes the relevant mainnet and testnet configuration files.
 This is the latest version.

 3. Write the genesis state locally by executing the following command from your project directory: